TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms January was 3rd warmest on record for the globe Sea ice extents in Arctic, Antarctic hit record lows AROUND NOAA // Unprecedented Arctic weather has scientists on edge NOAA ship journeys into remote, deep Pacific ocean #WhaleWeek reddit AUA: The Rising Risk of Whale Entanglement
+Enter Search Terms January was 3rd warmest on record for the globe Sea ice extents in Arctic, Antarctic hit record lows AROUND NOAA // Snowpack + snowmelt = water Unprecedented Arctic weather has scientists on edge NOAA ship journeys into remote, deep Pacific ocean

 *   About our agency
 *   News and features